-These comments are submitted by the Coalition through their counsel:
+These comments are submitted by the Coalition through their counsel

-Andrew F. Sellars Clinical Fellow, Cyberlaw Clinic Berkman Center for Internet & Society Harvard Law School 23 Everett Street, Second Floor Cambridge, MA 02138 (617) 384-9125
+Andrew F. Sellars Clinical Fellow, Cyberlaw Clinic Berkman Center for Internet & Society Harvard Law School 23 Everett Street, Second Floor Cambridge, MA 02138 (617) 384-9125 asellars@cyber.law.harvard.edu

-II.
 Proposed Class Addressed

-These comments relate to Proposed Class #27: Software-Networked Medical Devices.
-In its initial petition, the Coalition proposed the following language for the exemption:
+These comments relate to Proposed Class #27: Software-Networked Medical Devices.3 In its initial petition, the Coalition proposed the following language for the exemption:

-Compute programs, in the form of firmware or software, including the outputs generated by those programs, that are contained within or persented by modeled devices and their corresponding monitoring systems, when such devices are designed for attachment to mighantation in patients, and where such circumvention is at the direction of a patient socking access to information generated by his or her own device or at the direction of a benefit of the own device or at the direction of a benefit of the conducting research into the safety, security, and effectiveness of such devices.
+Computer programs, in the form of firmware or software, including the outputs generated by those programs, that are contained within or generated by medical devices and their corresponding monitoring systems, when such devices are designed for attachment to or implantation in patients, and where such circumvention is at the direction of a patient seeking access to information generated by his or her own device or at the direction of those conducting research into the safety, security, and effectiveness of such devices.